-Hydraulic traits were collected at SCBI (Table 3) in August 2018.
-We sampled small sun-exposed branches within eight meters of the ground from three individuals of each species in and around the ForestGEO plot.
+Hydraulic traits were collected in August 2018 (Table 3).
+We sampled small sun-exposed branches up to eight meters above ground from three individuals of each species in and around the ForestGEO plot.
 Sampled branches were re-cut under water at least two nodes above the original cut and re-hydrated overnight in covered buckets (opaque plastic bags) before measurements were taken.
 Rehydrated leaves taken towards the apical end of the branch (n=3 per individual: small, medium, and large) were scanned, weighed, dried at 60∘ C for ≥ 48 hours, and then re-scanned and weighed.
 Leaf area was calculated from scanned images using the LeafArea R package [@R-LeafArea].
 LMA was calculated as the ratio of leaf dry mass to fresh area.
 PLAdry was calculated as the percent loss of area between fresh and dry leaves.
 WD was calculated for ~1cm diameter stem samples (bark and pith removed) as the ratio of dry weight to volume, which was estimated using Archimedes’ displacement.
 We used the rapid determination method of @bartlett_rapid_2012 to estimate water potential at turgor loss point (πtlp).
 Briefly, two 4mm diameter leaf discs were cut from each leaf, tightly wrapped in foil, submerged in liquid nitrogen, perforated 10-15 times with a dissection needle, and then measured using a vapour pressure osmometer (VAPRO 5520, Wescor, Logan, UT, USA).
 Osmotic potential (πosm) given by the osmometer was used to estimate (πtlp) using the equation πtlp=0.832πosm-0.631 [@bartlett_rapid_2012].

 To characterize how environmental conditions vary with height, data were obtained from the National Ecological Observation Network (NEON) tower located <1km from the study area.
-We used data on wind speed, relative humidity, and air temperature, all measured over a vertical profile spanning from 7.2 m height to above the top of the tree canopy (31.0 or 51.8m, depending on censor), for the years 2016-2018 [@noauthor_national_2018].
+We used data on wind speed, relative humidity, and air temperature, all measured over a vertical profile spanning heights from 7.2 m to above the top of the tree canopy (31.0 or 51.8m, depending on censor), for the years 2016-2018 [@noauthor_national_2018].
 After filtering for missing and outlier values, the data were consolidated to represent the mean values per sensor height per day.
 The range of these means were then aggregated at a month scale.

-Identification of drought years
+Identifying drought years

 We identified droughts within the time period 1950-2009, defining drought [@slette_how_2019] as events with both anomalously dry peak growing season climatic conditions and widespread reductions in tree growth.
-Simultaneous consideration of both meteorological conditions and tree growth ensured that drought was the primary driver of observed growth declines and that our focus remained on droughts that substantially impacted the forest community.
+Simultaneous consideration of both meteorological conditions and tree growth ensured that drought was the primary driver of the observed growth declines and that our focus remained on droughts that substantially impacted the forest community.